 It’s true that shutters won’t be as cheap as discount rack blinds from a home improvement store.
 But this myth is all about how you think about shutters.
 If you’re thinking them simply as a plain decoration that you don’t expect to last more than a few years, then yes, shutters can be fairly expensive.
 But shutters are a lasting addition to your house, and come with multiple benefits: shutters are energy efficient and are shown to lower heating and AC bills, they can add to your house’s appraisal value, and shutters can last generations, unlike blinds–which will need to be replaced over and over again.

 Maybe the name “plantation shutters” has something to do with the myth that shutters are an “old-timey” treatment, but it certainly isn’t accurate.
 While shutters were frequently used in older home styles throughout the years, their crisp, clean lines and neutral shades let them fit in with more fashionable, modern designs just as well.
 Shutters are the pinnacle of versatile window treatments.

-Myth: Sunburst Shutters Johnson City No Longer Offers Complimentary Consultations
+Myth: Sunburst Shutters NW Tennessee No Longer Offers Complimentary Consultations

 Ok, this one isn’t a popular myth–just making sure you’re paying attention.

 The Sunburst Shutters Bluff City team is always happy to come to you for a free, no-strings-attached window design consultation.
 Just call 276-685-5343 or complete the form below to begin learning the truth about what shutters can offer you.